CoreumFoundation/token-hub/README.md

 - **User Responsibility**: Users are solely responsible for ensuring that their activities comply with all applicable laws, regulations, and guidelines.
 Coreum does not provide legal, financial, or professional advice.
 - **No Liability**: Coreum shall not be held liable for any loss, damage, or harm arising from the use of the Coreum TokenHub, including but not limited to financial losses, legal actions, or regulatory penalties.
 - **Security and Risks**: Users acknowledge the inherent risks associated with blockchain technology, including but not limited to security vulnerabilities, technological failures, and potential misuse of tokens.
 Users should conduct their own due diligence and take necessary precautions.
-- **Feature Use**: The features provided by Coreum TokenHub, such as minting, burning, freezing, and whitelisting, are tools to be used at the user's discretion.
-Coreum does not guarantee the successful implementation or intended outcome of these features.

 By using the Coreum TokenHub, you agree to release Coreum from any and all liability related to your use of the platform.
 This disclaimer is subject to change without notice.